 How a Contingency Fee Arrangement Works

-Following is a description of the basic features of a contingent fee arrangement.
+The following is a description of the basic features of a contingent fee arrangement.
 These arrangements can differ somewhat from lawyer to lawyer and from client to client.
 If you have already retained an attorney, read your fee agreement for a specific description of your payment arrangements.

 Free Initial Consultation